surgeforward/MLearn.js/README.md

 About
 =====

 The Surge MLearn.JS package provided by the Surge Consulting Group is a set of open sourced tools for building machine learning applications.
-The package is aimed to run as NodeJS package that can be installed via NPM, as well as a browser based implemenation.

 Installation
 =====